slagathorr/helloworld/README.md

 # This was a wild ride.
 What do I do now?

 Go back to doing whatever it was you were doing before you came here!
 Just don’t feel pressured to reply to my email straight away.

+# Why is Trogdor in the repository?

+I just noticed that, and I honestly have no clue.
+[Trogdor](https://www.youtube.com/watch?v=90X5NJleYJQ) is awesome though, burninating the countryside and all, so he stays.